 Adult Crafting Space

 The Wells Branch Community Library crafting space is available during specified hours to adult patrons in good standing who have satisfactorily completed safety and operation training for the equipment they choose to use.
-Before using the space, patrons will be required to show valid ID and sign a release of liability statement.
-Persons under the age of 18 may not enter except for specific programs assigned to their age.
+Before using the space, patrons may be required to show valid ID

 Staff can give basic assistance, but may require a patron to retrain on equipment before continuing use.
-Training is available by appointment or during specific free classes.
+Training is available by appointment or during specific classes.
 There is no fee for equipment training.

 Users must provide their own consumable items.
 The library is not responsible for damage to personal items or materials and cannot guarantee the condition of equipment or products created.
 Users must follow applicable laws relating to copyright and patent.
 Use of the space and availability of equipment is not guaranteed and is limited.